Rani-Ghazi/Marketing-Dashboard/README.md

 The **Marketing Dashboard** is a responsive web application built to help businesses and marketing teams track their performance in real time.
 It provides a sleek and modern interface for visualizing:

-- 📈 Active users and growth trends
-- 💰 Total sales and revenue data
-- 🧠 Conversion rates and performance metrics
-- 🌐 Traffic sources (Direct, Social Media, Email, Referrals)
-- 🗓️ Recent marketing activities like campaigns and ads

-This dashboard is ideal for startup founders, digital marketers, and analysts who want a fast, clear snapshot of their key marketing KPIs.

----

 ## 📷 Project Screenshot

 ![Marketing Dashboard Screenshot](screenshot.png)